AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 4 Include AviaryFeather in a new Application
 ------------------------------------------

-If you don't want to use the included sample application to test Feather, here's a step by step guide on how to include Feather in a new Android application.
+If you don't want to use the included sample application to test Aviary, here's a step by step guide on how to include it in a new Android application.

 <a name="create-new"></a>
 ### 4.1 Create a new Android project

 Just create a new Android project as usual from Eclipse and select Android 4.0 in the Build Target Panel.

 ![new eclipse project](http://labs.sephiroth.it/tmp/android/4.png)

 Once the new project has been created, open the project properties and navigate to the "Android" section.
 Click the "Add..." button of the "Library" subsection and select "AviaryFeather" from the dialog.

 ![project setup](http://labs.sephiroth.it/tmp/android/6.png)

 Next, navigate to the "Java Build Path" section of the project properties dialog and click on "Add JARs..." button of the "Libraries" subsection.

 ![project setup](http://labs.sephiroth.it/tmp/android/7.png)

-From here, select all the .jar file included in the "libs" folder of the AviaryFeather project (**aviaryfeatherlibrary.jar**).
+From here, select all the `.jar` file included in the "libs" folder of the AviaryFeather project (`aviaryfeatherlibrary.jar`).

 ![project setup](http://labs.sephiroth.it/tmp/android/8.png)